-This studio in Cathedral Commons and Logan Circle hosts one of the biggest classes in DC.
+This studio in Logan Circle (there are also locations in Bethesda, Mosaic, and Kentlands) hosts one of the biggest classes in DC.
 With tons of bikes and blue mood lighting, the energy of this sweat spot is hard to beat.
 Instructors’ playlists vary, but usually include a bit of a theme (think The Jackson 5, from their early hits to Janet and Michael).
 The best part?
-Classes often start with spa-like music and you’ll be encouraged to set your intention for the day before you start blasting those glutes.
+Classes often start with spa-like music, and you’ll be encouraged to set your intention for the day before you start blasting those glutes.

 This adorable converted row home in Capitol Hill has barre classes upstairs and cycling classes downstairs.
 Expect classes that incorporate a mix of hill climbs, sprints, and bike push-ups set to the beat of old-school ’90s hits and the latest jams.
 And the dark room, with only a few strategically lit candles, will allow you to zone out while you get your sweat on.
 Want to know what’s really fresh?
 Cool, damp, mint-scented towels are passed around at the end of class!

 If partying on a bike with your own private DJ sounds fun, CycleBar is the studio for you!
-Their high-intensity, theater-like cycling studio offers a variety of classes— rom themed rides like “Beyonce vs. Jay-Z” to more restorative classes like their “Connect Rides”—whatever your mood, CycleBar can accommodate.
-Check out their Arlington, Falls Church, and NE studios and make sure you grab a complimentary water bottle and banana on your way out.
+Their high-intensity, theater-like cycling studio offers a variety of classes — rom themed rides like “Beyonce vs. Jay-Z” to more restorative classes like their “Connect Rides".
+Whatever your mood, CycleBar can accommodate.
+Find them at their locations in NOMA, Columbia Pike, Falls Church, and Tysons (coming soon).
+Make sure you grab a complimentary water bottle and banana on your way out!